Why Dow Inc. [DOW] Should Be On Your Radar Moving Forward

 Dow Inc. [NYSE:DOW]: Analyst Rating and Earnings

-Pay attention for this company’s financial results, of which the next release is scheduled to happen on Wed 29 Apr (In 82 Days).
+Stay on the lookout for the next quarterly financial report – the company is expected to release the following results on Wed 29 Apr (In 78 Days).

 Fundamental Analysis of Dow Inc. [DOW]

-This company’s Return on Total Capital is 8.68, and its Return on Invested Capital has reached 7.10%.
-Its Return on Equity is -8.94, and its Return on Assets is -2.62.
-These metrics suggest
+This company’s Return on Total Capital is 8.88, and its Return on Invested Capital has reached -2.80%.
+Its Return on Equity is -8.90, and its Return on Assets is -2.61.
+These metrics suggest that this Dow Inc. does a poor job of managing its assets, and likely won’t be able to provide successful business outcomes for its investors in the near term.

 Similarly, its Total Debt to Total Assets stands at 31.65.